 MI-MORT members have dedicated themselves and are committed to serving the needs of families throughout disaster events.
 MI-MORT members shall maintain a state of “readiness” during the non-activation periods.
 Team members are expected to pursue training in mass fatality related subjects, to register in the MI Volunteer Registry, and to be available for deployment on short notice.
 When Team members are activated/deployed, they shall adhere to the MI-MORT Code of Conduct and follow instructions regarding work assignments and policies as outlined.

 MI-MORT APPLICATION PROCESS

-Individuals with related disaster, forensic or mortuary experience may apply for MI-MORT membership by completing the Application below.
-Once credentials have been verified the Applicant will be notified of acceptance, classification and further activities.
+Individuals with related disaster, forensic or mortuary experience may apply for MI-MORT membership by registering on the Michigan Volunteer Registry.

 MI-MORT members are expected to keep their user profiles up to date and to notify the MI-MORT Administrative Officer of any changes in: